pradipece/Contact_Book_Management_System/README.md

 Prevent Duplicate Numbers:

-- Ensure that the same phone number cannot be assigned to multiple names.
+- Ensure that multiple names cannot be assigned the same phone number.

 View Contacts:

 - Display all saved contacts in a well-organized format.
-A neat and user friendly presentation is encouraged.
+A neat and user-friendly presentation is encouraged.

 Save to File:

-- Store all contact information in a file of your choice (e.g., .txt, .csv, etc.).
+- Store all contact information in your chosen file (e.g., .txt, .csv, etc.).

 - Contacts should be automatically saved to the file upon addition.